Neufund/ico-transparency-monitor/README.md

 The ICO-monitor collects information from the blockchain public-ledger using a set of predefined rules set in [config.js](https://github.com/Neufund/ico-transparency-monitor/blob/master/src/config.js)

-To add your own ICO you would have to
+To add your own ICO you would have to:

 1. Include the ICO Smart-Contract [ABI](https://github.com/ethereum/wiki/wiki/Ethereum-Contract-ABI) in the [Smart_Contracts](https://github.com/Neufund/ico-transparency-monitor/tree/master/src/smart_contracts) folder this ABI is generated from the smart-contract source code and can be found in some cases in [etherscan](https://etherscan.io/)